 Stretching the feet is a great way to prevent injuries.
 If you have any concerns with your feet consult with Dr. James Kutchback from James Kutchback, DPM.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 Stretching the muscles in the foot is an important part in any physical activity.
 Feet that are tight can lead to less flexibility and make you more prone to injury.
 One of the most common forms of foot pain, plantar fasciitis, can be stretched out to help ease the pain.
 Stretching can not only ease pain from plantar fasciitis but also prevent it as well.
 However, it is important to see a podiatrist first if stretching is right for you.
 Podiatrists can also recommend other ways to stretch your feet.
 Once you know whether stretching is right for you, here are some excellent stretches you can do.

 It is best to go easy when first stretching your foot and work your way up.
 If your foot starts hurting, stop exercising and ice and rest the foot.
 It is advised to then see a podiatrist for help.

 If you have any questions, please feel free to contact our offices located in The Woodlands and Woodville, TX.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Stretching Your Feet

-Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact Dr. James Kutchback of James Kutchback, DPM.
+Arthritis can be a difficult condition to live with.
+If you are seeking treatment, contact Dr. James Kutchback from James Kutchback, DPM.
 Our doctor can provide the care you need to keep you pain-free and on your feet.